swanson8r/datadog-terraform-quick-start/README.md

 ### Terraformer/Datadog Provider performance

 - Due to a potentially large amount of API requests that are required to generate these files, sometimes the performance of this scripting can be slow, or present errors.
-The majority of the common occurrences have been accounted for by built-in Terraformer retries and additional retry loops within the scripting around this process.
+- The majority of the common occurrences have been accounted for by built-in Terraformer retries and additional retry loops within the scripting around this process.
 Any failures should be validated, as a retry was likely successful.

 ### Not intended to be run regularly

+- As stated in [What Doesn't This Do?](#what-doesnt-this-do), this repository is meant for an initial quick-start import.

+> [!WARNING]
-- As stated in the documentation above, this repository is meant for an initial quick-start import.
-This is not meant to be a regularly run process, and if used as such may cause unintentional behavior within the management of Datadog resources.
+> This is **not** meant to be a regularly run process,
+> and if used as such may cause unintentional behavior within the management of Datadog resources.

 ## Support